liamondrop/finding-lane-lines-advanced/WRITEUP.md

 warped = warp_image(undistorted, src, dst, (cols,rows))
 ```

 In the above code, the keyword arguments passed to the `LaneDetector` class at instantiation define the source and destination quadrangles.
 The `quad_top`, `quad_lower`, `quad_upper`, and `quad_projection_offset` arguments are real-valued numbers that represent percentages.
 For example, `quad_top` in this case is placed at 65.1% of the image height, while `quad_lower` and `quad_upper` are both percentage offsets from the left and right sides of the image. `quad_projection_offset` is the percentage from the left and right sides of the image where the sides of the `dst` quadrangle will be placed.
-Below are two views of relatively straight stretches of road that I used to decide on my quadrangles and test that my perspective warping was accurate.
+Below are two views of relatively straight stretches of road that I used to decide on values of the quadrangle offsets and test that my perspective warping was accurate.
 The source and destination quadrangles are overlaid in red.
 Note that I used the lane widths and error metrics visible in the warped images, which will be discussed later, to find the optimal shapes.
 That said, this could be potentially be improved further by calculating those metrics across a larger sample of images and using gradient descent to find the best quadrangle offsets.

 ![Perspective Transform](./output_images/straight_lines_perspective_transform.png)

-#### A note on using fixed quadrangles

-Using two fixed quadrangles like this is not really ideal.
-Whenever the angle of the ground, relative to the vehicle changes, for example, when the car encounters bumps or descends a hill, the warped birds-eye image fluctuates and the lanes quickly lose their apparent parallelism.
-I believe a more robust system would use dynamic ground-plane estimation methods to compute and project the destination quadrangle onto the ground.
-However, there is not time to explore that topic in the current project.

 ### 2. Color Filtering and Gradients